dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 but the trade-off is better protection against null reference exceptions that are detected even before compiling Dart code.
-(Thereby avoiding those dreaded `TypeErrors` that occur when doing operations on a JS variable that turns out to be null.)
+(Thereby avoiding those dreaded `TypeError`s that occur when doing operations on a JS variable that turns out to be null.)

 ## Conventions and linting